IgniteUI/app-builder-docfx/en/on-prem-prerequisites-and-installation.md

 This topic lists the prerequisites to install the On-premises version of App Builder and is intended for System Administrators who configure operational parameters that maintain and support Linux/Mac OS/Windows.

 ### Database Management

 Based on your requirements you can decide to use either MySQL or MSSQL Server database management systems.

 #### MySQL Installation

 1 - Install [MySQL community edition](https://dev.mysql.com/doc/refman/8.0/en/installing.html) ([direct link for windows](https://dev.mysql.com/downloads/installer/))

 - Select:
-      * Developer default, Next and Execute.
+  - Developer default, Next and Execute.

         > Note: if you get a prompt saying "one or more products requirements have not been satisfied.
 Do you want to continue?"
 Just select Yes)
 - After installation ends:
-     * Select next to configure the server, when prompted enter the root password you wish, then Execute.
+  - Select next to configure the server, when prompted enter the root password you wish, then Execute.
-     * After the server configuration ends, select Cancel to exit the installer since the rest of the configuration is not needed.
+  - After the server configuration ends, select Cancel to exit the installer since the rest of the configuration is not needed.

 2 - Allow container connection to MySQL.

-Connect to MySQL with root user and password of step 1 and execute the following sql script (username and pasword will be the ones used from AppBuilder).
+Connect to MySQL with root user and password of step 1 and execute the following sql script (username and password will be the ones used from AppBuilder).
 > Note: you can use [MySQL Workbench tool](https://dev.mysql.com/downloads/workbench/) to execute sql scripts.

 ```
 CREATE USER 'username'@'%' IDENTIFIED BY 'password';